igor-lirussi/SpeakerTelegramBot/README.md

 # SpeakerTelegramBot
-**Telegram bot that plays any audio/voice you send in the speakers!**
+**Telegram bot that plays in the speakers any audio/voice/text you send!**
 <br>
 For obvious reasons, special commands are present to mute/unmute the bot and to stop the current audio playing. <br>
 Other simple commands can manage the folder of the data downloaded, getting the size and deleting the content remotely.
 (Just sending a secret message to the bot) <br>
 All the active actions are logged in a text file (muting, cleaning folder, sending audio).
 With another special command is possible to retrieve the responsible for the last five actions.